-PLST 336 Corporate Topics for Litigation Paralegals (formerly Basic Business Organizations & Contracts).
+PLST 336 Corporate Topics for Litigation Paralegals.
 This course introduces the principles of agency law and the six basic forms of business organizations: sole proprietorships, partnerships (general, registered limited liability and limited), limited liability companies and corporations.
 This course also covers the fundamentals of contract law, specifically contractual elements (contractual capacity, offer and acceptance, consideration, legality, and contractual intent) and standard contractual provisions.
-This course is required for the Litigation Practice Certificate in Paralegal Studies.

 PLST 341 Civil Litigation II.
 This course continues the study of the litigation process with the discovery, trial, and post-trial stages.
-Discovery topics include interrogatories, depositions, document production and inspection requests, physical and mental examinations, and requests for admission.
+Discovery topics include interrogatories, depositions, document production (including e-discovery) and inspection requests, physical and mental examinations, and requests for admission.
 Other topics include evidentiary issues, settlement negotiations, organization of case files, document control systems, trial preparation, trial procedure, and post-trial proceedings.
 Overviews of administrative hearings and alternative dispute resolution are also presented.
-Prerequisites: PLST 340 Civil Litigation I. This course is required for the Litigation Practice Certificate in Paralegal Studies.
+Prerequisite: PLST 340 Civil Litigation I.

 PLST 343 Real Estate Transactions I. This course introduces the concepts of real estate ownership and real estate sales transactions.
 Special emphasis is given to the preparation of documents required for real estate transactions: purchase/sale agreements, deeds and other closing documents, title insurance commitments and policies, and surveys.
 Pre- or co-requisite: PLST 336 Corporate Topics for Litigation Paralegals or PLST 362 Business Organizations.

 PLST 348 Advanced Online Research Skills.
-This course focuses on research strategies for paralegals and specifically develops skills in the area of online public database research.
-Students practice researching within publically available online resources in a wide variety of subject areas including court procedure and docketing, business entities, real property, criminal law, environmental compliance, etc. Multiple practical assignments as well as one main research assignment.
-Prerequisite: PLST 333 Legal Research & Writing II
+This course focuses on advanced online research strategies for paralegals and specifically develops skills in the efficient use of electronic resources and the evaluation of sources.
+Prerequisite: PLST 332 Legal Research & Writing I or PLST 333 Legal Research & Writing II